DraftmanCorp/LinkSentinel/README.md

 ### 📝 Key Features
 - Periodically checks internet connectivity using trusted targets (Google, Microsoft, Cloudflare hosts or whatever you want *require editing)
 - Customizable check interval (e.g., every 10 seconds)
-- Real-time logging to a readable `.txt` file (created in the same directory)
+- Real-time logging to a friendly nice graphic chart and readable `.txt` and '.csv' file (created in the same directory)
 - Automatic log rotation: one log file per day
 - Run visibly in console or silently in background (You choose)
 - No installation required — just run